 - as well as the impact of white privilege on the UVM community and beyond;

 - build a community of dialogue and support in taking action against racism.

 - What does it mean to be white?
 How does whiteness impact you?

 - What action steps can you take individually to interrupt racism?

 - How can we make UVM a more inclusive community?

-The retreat is FREE and will be held February 6-8 at the Common Ground Family Center in Starksboro, VT (meals are provided).
-Please complete this application by Monday, January 19 at Midnight.
+The retreat is FREE and will be held November 11-13, 2016 at the Common Ground Family Center in Starksboro, VT (meals are provided).

-"EWPR gave me the chance to explore my own identities more deeply, to learn more about systems of privilege and oppression, and to connect with other students who are interested in discussing social justice and working to create change here on our campus." - Emily Howe, Class of 2015
+"EWPR gave me the chance to explore my own identities more deeply, to learn more about systems of privilege and oppression, and to connect with other students who are interested in discussing social justice and working to create change here on our campus." - Emily, Class of 2015